-PLEASE NOTE: For the categories listed to the right, ﬁsh that are tagged and released are NOT counted in the Release Category.
+Please note: For the categories listed, ﬁsh that are tagged and released are NOT counted in the Release Category.
 These ﬁsh are only counted in the Tagging Category.

 Awards are presented to the female anglers who tags and releases the most billfish.

 TBF recognizes the valuable contribution of mates in both the release and tagging of billfish through TBF’s Mate Recognition Program, a cumulative, on-going program that awards mates with a pair of Costa Sunglasses and a plaque for his or her level of achievement.
 Mate awards are given on a yearly basis for the Atlantic, Pacific and Indian Oceans.

 Every year in February, concurrently held during the Miami Boat Show, The Billfish Foundation is proud to recognize all the winners for the past year’s Tag and Release Competition.